datamapper/dm-core/README.txt

 working with associations.
 The following only issues 2 queries to load up all of the notes fields on each animal:

+  repository do
     animals = Animal.all
     animals.each do |pet|
       pet.notes
+    end
   end

 == Plays Well With Others